-The question is, what is the most efficacious way to allocate status?
-And how should status incentives and monetary incentives be combined?
-Should a planner who wishes to motivate everyone to work with the least expenditure of money deploy titles to lower all the wages, or is it better for him to actually raise some wages while lowering others?
-Should he provide status incentives to performers at the top or at the bottom?
-Should he focus on honor or on shame?
+The general question we seek to answer is, how should the owner of a firm combine status and money to motivate her employees to work with the least expenditure of money?
+How many titles should she award?
+Should she use titles to lower all the wages, or is it better for her to use titles to lower some wages and actually raise others?
+Should she provide status incentives to performers at the top or at the bottom?
+Should she focus on honor or on shame?